Aanandvyas/Saferide/README.md

 ---

 ### Conclusion
 This usage flow demonstrates how **SafeRide** integrates multiple technologies, including **Flutter**, **Firebase**, and **Python**, to provide a seamless and efficient cab booking and safety experience.
-From registering and booking a ride to real-time tracking and safety features, **SafeRide** ensures that both drivers and passengers have a smooth and secure experience throughout the ride.
+From registering and booking a ride to real-time tracking and safety features, **SafeRide** ensures that both drivers and passengers have a smooth and secure experience throughout the ride.#   S a f e r i d e  
+ 